 - (a) Candidates must be currently enrolled in the constituency from which they seek election.
-Candidates shall run for the their current classification, unless they are a Freshman, Sophomore, or Junior, in which case they shall run one classification greater than their current classification. - (b) Those candidates who are currently enrolled in multiple colleges shall be given the option of choosing which college they seek election to.
-In exercising this option, the candidate must adhere to SBS §7-1.23. - (c) For the purposes of first-year Senate seats, a student shall be considered first-year if they enrolled in the University after the date of the immediate previous Fall General Election.
+Candidates shall run for the their current classification, unless they are a Freshman, Sophomore, or Junior, in which case they shall run one classification greater than their current classification. - (b) A candidate may run in a college different from that in which they are currently enrolled if they can show by written University documentation that they will be in that college next academic year.
+Similarly, a candidate may provide proof of remaining in their current classification, and seek a seat associated with that standing.
+Candidates petitioning under this subsection waive their right to vote for themselves. - (c) For the purposes of first-year Senate seats, a student shall be considered first-year if they enrolled in the University after the date of the immediate previous Fall General Election.